SeabookChen/seabookchen.net/_posts/2014-01-08-disable-javascript-using-selenium-webdriver.md

 Nevertheless, for whatever the reason is, there are still some developers have been asking how to start browsers using Selenium WebDriver with JavaScript disabled.
-This article shows few examples on how to disable JavaScript in Chrome, Firefox, IE and PhantomJS using Selenium WebDriver Ruby binding.
+This article shows a few examples on how to disable JavaScript in Chrome, Firefox, IE and PhantomJS using Selenium WebDriver Ruby binding.

 <div id="toc"></div>